Opvolger/Opvolger/starfiveVisionFive2/FedoraATIRadeon5450.md

 #### BOOT/ROOT Yum repo's

-There is no real release yet of RISC-V in fedora (mainline).
+There is no real release yet of RISC-V of Fedora (mainline).
 So we need to disable alot of repo's

 ```bash
 $ sudo nano ~/visionfive2/root/etc/yum.repos.d/fedora-cisco-openh264.repo